indimail/indimail-virtualdomains/.github/README-indimail.md

 When qmail-queue has successfully placed a message into the queue, it pulls a trigger offered by qmail-send.
 Here is the current triggering mechanism: lock/trigger is a named pipe.
 Before scanning todo/, qmail-send opens lock/trigger O\_NDELAY for reading.
 It then selects for readability on lock/trigger. qmail-queue pulls the trigger by writing a byte O\_NDELAY to lock/trigger.
 This makes lock/trigger readable and wakes up qmail-send.
 Before scanning todo/ again, qmail-send closes and reopens lock/trigger.

-# IndiMail Queue Mechanism
+# indimail-mta Queue Mechanism

-IndiMail has multiple queues and the queue destination directories are also configurable.
+indimail-mta has multiple queues and the queue destination directories are also configurable.
 You can have one IndiMail installation cater to multiple instances having different properties / configuration.
 To set up a new IndiMail instance requires you to just set few environment variables.
 Unlike qmail/netqmail, IndiMail doesn't force you to recompile each time you require a new instance.
-Multiple queues eliminates what is known as ['the silly qmail syndrome'](https://qmail.jms1.net/silly-qmail.shtml "silly-qmail-syndrome") and gives IndiMail the capability to perform better than a stock qmail installation.
-IndiMail's multiple queue architecture allows it to achieve tremendous inject rates using commodity hardware as can be read [here](http://groups.google.co.in/group/indimail/browse_thread/thread/f9e0b6214d88ca6d#).
+Multiple queues eliminates what is known as ['the silly qmail syndrome'](https://qmail.jms1.net/silly-qmail.shtml "silly-qmail-syndrome") and gives indimail-mta the capability to perform better than a stock qmail installation. indimail-mta's multiple queue architecture allows it to achieve tremendous inject rates using commodity hardware as can be read [here](http://groups.google.co.in/group/indimail/browse_thread/thread/f9e0b6214d88ca6d#).
 When you have massive injecting rates, your software may place multiple files in a single directory.
-This drastically reduces file system performance.
-IndiMail avoids this by injecting your email in a queue consisting of multiple directories and mails distributed as evenly as possible across these directories.
+This drastically reduces file system performance. indimail-mta avoids this by injecting your email in a queue consisting of multiple directories and mails distributed as evenly as possible across these directories.

 Balancing of emails across multiple queues is achieved by the program <b>qmail-multi</b>, which is actually just a qmail-queue(8) replacement.
 Any qmail-queue frontend can use qmail-multi.
-The list of qmail-queue frontends in IndiMail are
+The list of qmail-queue frontends in indimail-mta are

 1. sendmail
 2. qmail-inject